 - Add ½ Tbsp milk and blend together with the batter.

 - Slowly add half of the cooled melted butter.
 Make sure to blend the butter and mixture well before you add the rest of butter.
 Mix until just blended and do not overmix.

 - Add the chopped flowers and fold in gently.

-Center a rack in the oven and preheat to 375°F (190°C).
-Melt a 1 Tbsp butter in the microwave.
+- Center a rack in the oven and preheat to 375°F (190°C).
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
+Melt 1 Tbsp butter in the microwave.
 Using a pastry brush, brush butter into the molds of a 12 shell-shaped madeleine pan.
-Then using a fine mesh strainer, lightly dust ½ Tbsp all-purpose flour over the molds.
+Then using a fine-mesh strainer, lightly dust ½ Tbsp all-purpose flour over the molds.